omtorano/Exports-Metatranscriptomics/README.md

 cd <genewiz project folder name that just came up from ls command>

 ### mget transfers files from working directory to whatever you set as your local directory.
-The '*' is a Linux wildcard that means 'get all the stuff'
+The '*' is a Linux wildcard that here
+### means 'get all the stuff'

 mget * #I dont remember if there is a space here